 What is iridology?
 Why is it used?
 How do you practice and treat patients with iridology?
 How can I set up an iridology business?
 All these questions and more are answered by the Iridology Diploma Course.

 Possibly not as well-known as some alternative sciences, though certainly just as interesting, iridology (also known as iridodiagnosis or iridiagnosis) involves the detailed study of the iris to diagnose past, existing, and even future, health problems of a patient’s body.
 With this information, patients can take pre-emptive measures to counter and control symptoms.

 As iridology involves studying the eye, it is important to have a good anatomical knowledge of the organ.
 The course describes the structure of the eye and how, through the hypothalamus, it is connected to other parts of the body.
-You will learn to read the signs of the iris and what these can mean for a patient.
+As you learn iridology, you'll understand how to read the signs of the iris and what these can mean for a patient.

 Armed with the knowledge of what to look for, you will be guided in how to practice iridology and the equipment needed to do so.
 This covers the whole client journey: diagnosis, patient care, and follow-up sessions.

 Once a patient has been diagnosed, they may need to be prescribed medication.
 The Iridology Diploma Course discusses what to prescribe and the contraindications and possible side-effects that need to be considered.
 You’ll learn how to monitor a patient’s progress and change doses to fit the individual throughout their treatment.
 The course also covers what to do should a patient be unresponsive to treatment and how to properly hand over to medical professionals, should a more severe health problem be discovered.